-OVER THE YEARS I have been blessed with a number of loyal fanboys and fangirls who seem to love my films.
-It really started with my documentary about homeless war veterans called THE PROMISED LAND, when I received hundreds of personal notes scribbled on napkins and torn notebook paper.
+OVER THE YEARS I have been blessed with a number of loyal “fans” who seem to love my writing — and my films.
+It really started with my documentary about homeless war veterans called THE PROMISED LAND, when I received hundreds of personal notes scribbled on napkins and torn notebook paper, as I have written about many times in the past.
+Fortunately, this pattern has continued throughout the decades.
 In the wake of WE BECOME SILENT in 2005, I received over 4,000 emails and letters from around the world.
 Most were complimentary, but a few took issue with the case I laid out against free trade, the WTO and Codex Alimentarius.

-Lately, my email inbox has been buzzing with letters about my forthcoming film GENERATION RX.
-If the emails are to be believed, I am being both praised and attacked for the film as a result of the trailer that is online at YouTube.
+Lately, my email inbox — and the online forums — have been buzzing with letters about my film GENERATION RX, even though the film was released more than one year ago.
+If the emails are to be believed, I am being both praised and attacked for the film as a result of the trailers that are online at YouTube.
 I suppose that's a good sign.

-Some critics write to say, “Who are YOU to question medical doctors?”
+Some critics write to say, “Who are you to question medical doctors?”
 Others who lost loved ones to Ritalin, Zoloft, Prozac, and other drugs communicate deeply personal feelings about their loss.
 This comes with the turf, especially when one produces a film as controversial as GENERATION RX.
-It happens in part because it challenges much of the conventionally accepted wisdom about the use of psychiatric medicines among children and teens.
+It happens in part because the film challenges much of the conventionally accepted wisdom about the use of psychiatric medicines among children and teens.

 SO I GUESS IT WAS INEVITABLE that eventually I would be accused of being a Scientologist, which I am not, nor have I ever been.
-Since Scientology has become both revered and reviled for their work opposing psychiatry, some folks just cannot understand how anyone — filmmaker, journalist or medical practitioner — could speak out about the drugging of children without being part of the Scientology movement.
-What balderdash!
+Since Scientology has become both revered and reviled for their work opposing psychiatry, some folks just cannot understand how anyone — filmmaker, journalist or medical practitioner — could research and write about the drugging of children without being part of the Scientology movement.
+This is utter balderdash.

 If you need to take a shot at someone, I guess I’m your man.
 As with all of my films, I signed a contract giving me complete editorial and creative control over GENERATION RX.
 Thus I am "soley responsible for its content."
 But if you had traveled the world like I did — and interviewed families who lost loved ones to these drugs — your cynicism would vanish in an instant.